wizmo2/ha-ovpn2mqtt/Readme.md

 Dockerizable script to monitor OpenVPN server status in Home-Assistant

-The script monitors the OpenVPN status log file and published to a MQTT broker and Home-Assistant utilizing MQTT Discovery.
+The script monitors the OpenVPN status log file then publishes to a MQTT broker and Home-Assistant utilizing MQTT Discovery.

 ![min-chart](img/min-chart.png)